oracle/bpftune/docs/bpftune-cong.rst

         to potential bandwitdh.

-        With the above in mind, we count retransmission events by remote host, and if we see > 500 in the last hour, we utilize BBR as the congestion algorithm instead, anticipating these sorts of losses may result in us under-estimating bandwitdh potential.
+        With the above in mind, we count retransmission events by remote host, and if we see >1% retransmits to the host in the last hour, we utilize BBR as the congestion algorithm instead, anticipating these sorts of losses may result in us under-estimating bandwidth potential.

         Note that BBR retransmits more than other algorithms, so if we switch to it we will likely see more retransmits, and potentially stay with it for a length of time until such losses shake out.

-        We use the tracepoint tcp_retransmit_skb to count retransmits by remote host, and a TCP-BPF sockops program to set congestion control algorithm on connect/accept.
+        We use the tracepoint tcp_retransmit_skb to count retransmits by remote host, and a BPF iterator program to set congestion control algorithm, since it allows us to update congestion control for existing connections such as an iSCSI connection, which may exist prior to bpftune starting.

         Reference: https://blog.apnic.net/2020/01/10/when-to-use-and-not-use-bbr